soms7n/ML/property_valuation/readme.md

 ## Path Configuration (Required)

 This project uses absolute local paths for data and output directories.
-After cloning the repository, you must update the `BASE_DIR` variable in the following files:
+After cloning the repository, Update the `BASE_DIR` variable in the following files:

 - `model_training.ipynb`
 - `predict.ipynb`